Victorious: Music from the Hit TV Show: Commercial performance

 Victorious: Music from the Hit TV Show debuted and peaked at number five on the US Billboard 200 with 41,000 copies sold.
 The album peaked at number five on the US Digital Albums chart and US Top Current Album Sales chart.
 It also charted at number one on the US Kid Albums chart and US Soundtrack Albums chart.
 Outside the United States, the album peaked at number 35 in Austria, number 36 in Spain, number 69 in Switzerland, and number 100 in Germany.
 It further charted at number 66 on the UK Album Downloads chart, number 13 on the UK Soundtrack Albums chart, and number ten on the UK Compilation Albums chart.
-Victorious: Music from the Hit TV Show was certified silver in the United Kingdom by the British Phonographic Industry (BPI) for selling 60,000 units.
+Victorious: Music from the Hit TV Show was certified gold in the United Kingdom by the British Phonographic Industry (BPI) for selling 100,000 units.